kubernetes/community/sig-scalability/slos/slos.md

 The more precise formulation is to-be-defined, but this includes things like:
 - webhooks have to provide high availability and low latency
 - CRDs and CRs have to be kept within thresholds
+- Applications running in the cluster should use Informers where applicable (rather than making repeated LIST calls to the API Server).
+Most [officially-supported client libraries](https://kubernetes.io/docs/reference/using-api/client-libraries/#officially-supported-kubernetes-client-libraries) offer Informers.
 - ...

 ## Kubernetes SLIs/SLOs